veo555/PineGenius/README.md

 ## Support

-For questions, issues, or feedback, feel free to reach out via [contact information].

 Thank you for considering the PineScript Language Model.
 May it elevate your coding and trading endeavors.

 DONATE: https://paypal.me/mattbishopfx?country.x=US&locale.x=en_US